The Biggest PTO Trends of 2025

 2. Teachers and Staff as the Main Event (Literally)

-3. The Rise of the Small but Mighty "Micro-Fundraiser"
+3. The Rise of the Small but Mighty Fundraiser

 Instead of just doing one massive fundraiser, we saw many PTOs stacking lots of small, fast fundraising wins throughout the year.
 Popular micro-fundraisers included:

-• Holiday Grams (Boo Grams, Candy Grams, Cupid Grams and Sham Grams)
+- Holiday Grams (Boo Grams, Candy Grams, Cupid Grams and Sham Grams)/Candy Grams

-• Renting the school spirit rock for birthdays and shout-outs
+- Renting the school spirit rock or marquee for birthdays and shout-outs

-Fun runs are nothing new, but in 2025 they evolved into full-blown experiences.
+Fun runs are nothing new, but they evolved into full-blown experiences.
 Top athon trends:

 5. Door Dudes, High Five Fridays, and the Power of Parents Showing Up

-One of the most meaningful PTO trends of 2025 wasn’t a fundraiser or a big event—it was simply being present.
+One of the most meaningful PTO trends wasn’t a fundraiser or a big event—it was simply parents and mentors being present.
 Arrival-time school traditions like Door Dudes, High Five Fridays and playing music at drop-off gave PTOs an easy, visible way to welcome students, boost morale, and set a positive tone for the day.

-These ideas required little planning and short time commitments from volunteers, making them an ideal entry point for new volunteers—especially dads and other caregivers who hadn’t previously found a way to get involved (according to a recent PTO Today survey, 74% of PTO leaders said that males are the most underrepresented among school volunteers).
+These ideas required short time commitments, too, making them an easy entry point for new volunteers—especially male caregivers who hadn’t previously found a way to get involved (according to a recent PTO Today survey, 74% of PTO leaders said that males are the most underrepresented among school volunteers).
 Door Dudes and High Five Fridays proved that showing up can be just as impactful as any big initiative.

 6. Stuffie Sleepovers